oliverkurth/mqtt-hostapd/README.md

 Edit the file `config.yaml.exampple` and configure (at least) your MQTT server, and probably the interface name for `hostapd`.

-Under `devices`, add devices (probably your families phones) to be tracked.
+Under `devices`, add devices (probably your familiy's phones) to be tracked.
 The keys are the MAC addresses of the WifI devices, but with colons removed.
 So `11:22:33:44:55:66` becomes `112233445566`.

 You can test with just running `mqtt-hostapd`.
 If `autodiscovery` is enabled,